Technical comparison and one-time setup guide for deploying this app.

 What you need to do once before deploying, per integration.

 The webhook URL is provided by the user at runtime — it's passed in the request body and never stored server-side.
-There are no environment variables to set and no Google Cloud configuration needed.
-Deploy the app and users can start using Zapier immediately.
+There are no environment variables to set and no third-party configuration needed.
+Deploy the app and users can connect any automation platform immediately.

 This setup is done once by the developer.
 After it's complete, any user can connect their Google account without any further configuration.